Refund students living in Printworks their 3rd rent instalment

 Landlords are under no legal obligation to release tenants from their contracts, or to negotiate reduced rent payments.
-There are additional protections in place at the moment to prevent tenants who are struggling financially from being evicted; however this does not prevent landlords and lettings agents from taking steps to recover any debt owed, either from their tenants or their guarantors, and non-payment of rent can lead to County Court Judgments against a tenant, as well as damaging future credit ratings.
+There have been some additional protections to prevent tenants who are struggling financially from being evicted during the lockdown; however this does not prevent landlords and lettings agents from taking steps to recover any debt owed, either from their tenants or their guarantors, and non-payment of rent can lead to County Court Judgments against a tenant, as well as damaging future credit ratings.

 With this in mind, students wishing to be released from their housing contract with private landlords, purpose built student accommodation providers or lettings agents should contact them to discuss the possibility of ending the contract, or negotiating reduced payments.
-Whilst the landlord is under no obligation to agree to this, we are aware of examples where some students have secured good outcomes from these discussions.
-We are also aware of some providers (e.g. Unite Students) who have put in place helpful arrangements to allow students to surrender their contracts.
+This is applicable both to accommodation that students are already living in, and contracts already signed for future accommodation.
+Whilst the landlord is under no obligation to agree to changes, we are aware of examples where students have secured good outcomes from these discussions.
+We are also aware of some providers (e.g. Unite Students) who have put in place helpful arrangements to allow students to surrender their contracts for term three.

 We have produced this letter to support students who are seeking to negotiate such arrangements and we have written to private providers to request a supportive response to students in this position – see more info here.

 We have heard from a small number of students that lettings agents have refused to provide contact details for their landlords, which would enable them to make direct enquiries about release from contracts.
 It is worth noting that tenants have a legal right to this information – information on this right is available here.

 You may also want to take a look at Shelter's housing advice for more information.

 I am struggling to pay my rent.
 What support is available?